nisadn/meedle/README.md

 ## About Meedle

 This is a college assignment for Information Retrieval course.
-Meedle is a medical search engine that uses collections from Medline and BM25 as scoring method.
+Meedle is a medical search engine that uses collections from Medline and BM25 as the scoring method.
 The project consisted of two repositories.
 This is my frontend repo and the other one is for [backend](https://github.com/nisadn/be-meedle).

 ## Run Locally

+Add file .env that consists of the backend url.

+Install the dependencies once with `yarn install`

 Run the development server with `yarn dev`